lsst-sims/sims_ocs/doc/tables/obshistory.rst

       -  "Geometrical" full-width at half-maximum, actual half width at maximum brightness.
 This can be used to represent the FWHM of a double Gaussian representing the physical width of a PSF.
     * -  seeingFwhmEff
       -  "Effective" full-width at half-maximum, typically ~15% larger than seeingFwhmGeom.
 This can be used to calculate SNR for point sources, using seeingFwhmEff as the FWHM of a single Gaussian describing the PSF.
+    * -  fiveSigmaDepth
+      -  The magnitude of a point source that would be a 5-sigma detection (units=magnitudes)
     * -  moonRA
       -  The right-ascension (units=degrees) of the moon.
     * -  moonDec